Haaselh0ff/SWOSU_CS1_GroupProject1/Readme.txt

 	Revision3 - Added Hard mode
 	Revision4 - Relatively finished with code, added Impossible Mode.
 Need other's code to finish.
 	Revision5 - Added the actual "Hangman" to the code.
 Don't know how I could forget this...
+	Revision6 - Simple test so that we can begin adding each others work.